 This doesn’t mean you’ll be able to submerge your project (I don’t recommend ever submerging a decoupage craft), but it will be pretty close to waterproof in terms of be exposed to rain or other water on a regular basis.

 And while we’re on the topic of sealing, let’s get back to coasters.

+SO – to sum it all up.
 Is Mod Podge waterproof?
 No. But it’s highly water resistant and if you’re looking for a tough decoupage medium, it’s the one for you!
-Let me know your thoughts in the comments!
+Let me know your thoughts and questions in the comments!